netomi/netomi.github.com/_projects/orekit.markdown

 tags: java scientific_computing
 ---

 Orekit is a space dynamics library, providing low-level components for the development of flight dynamics applications.
+On top of that it is the best designed library that I am aware of and contains beautiful code from which you can learn a lot.

 I have provided some components to the library, mainly: